The-Focus-AI/atproto-experiments/directory-sync/README.md

 The utility implements smart incremental upload:

-1. **Fetch Previous Manifest**: Queries `ai.focus.sync.directory` collection for the most recent sync of the same directory
+1. **Fetch Previous Manifest**: Queries `ai.thefocus.sync.directory` collection for the most recent sync of the same directory
 2. **Calculate Local CIDs**: Uses `multiformats` library to calculate CIDv1 with raw codec and SHA-256 for each file
 3. **Compare CIDs**: Compares local CIDs with previous CIDs to detect changes
 4. **Skip Unchanged**: Files with matching CIDs reuse previous blob references (no upload!)